Bible verses that say Christian Believers go to paradise immediately after death to be with Jesus in heaven

-We are confident, yes, well pleased rather, to be absent from the body and to be present with the Lord.
+We are confident, yes, well pleased rather, to be absent from the body and present with the Lord.

-In v5-6, God gave the Holy Spirit as a guarantee for what is to come.
+In v5-6, God gave the Holy Spirit a guarantee for what is to come.
 That is why Paul was 100% sure that as long as we’re alive on earth, our spirit is away from Jesus.
-Therefore it is with certainty that when Believers die, we will immediately be with God, supporting other verses.

-Philippians 1:23 – Paul prefers to depart to be with Christ.
+Philippians 1:23 – Paul prefers to die to be with Christ.

 I am torn between the two: I desire to depart and be with Christ, which is better by far.

-Ecclesiastes 12:7 – Spirit returns to God, not stay on earth.
+Ecclesiastes 12:7 – Spirit returns to God immediately.